Large Language Models Are Bad Dice Players: LLMs Struggle to Generate Random Numbers from Statistical Distributions: Experiment

 \textit{Protocol B: Independent Requests.} We issue $N{=}1000$ stateless calls, each requesting exactly one sample.
 The prompt is reduced to: \begin{quote} \textit{``Generate exactly ONE random number from a [Distribution] distribution with parameters [params].
 Output ONLY the number.''} \end{quote}

 Each call is independent with no shared context, isolating the model's intrinsic priors without contextual interference.

-\paragraph{Statistical Testing and Metrics.} For continuous distributions, we apply the two-sample Kolmogorov-Smirnov test comparing $N{=}1000$ LLM-generated samples against $N{=}1000$ reference samples from \texttt{numpy.random}; for discrete distributions, we use Chi-square goodness-of-fit against theoretical PMFs.
+\paragraph{Statistical Testing and Metrics.} For continuous distributions, we apply the two-sample Kolmogorov-Smirnov test comparing $N{=}1000$ LLM-generated samples against $N{=}1000$ reference samples from \texttt{numpy.random} and \texttt{scipy.stats}; for discrete distributions, we use Chi-square goodness-of-fit against theoretical PMFs.
 All tests use $\alpha = 0.01$ following \citet{gu2024llmsplaydiceexploring}, as our large sample size ($N{=}1000$) increases statistical power, requiring a stricter significance threshold to prevent the over-interpretation of minor deviations as substantive failures.
+A sensitivity analysis with alternative significance thresholds is provided in Appendix~\ref{app:alpha_sensitivity}.
 We additionally report Wasserstein-1 distance ($\mathcal{W}_1$) and KL divergence for fine-grained fidelity quantification.